Assistance to Local Farmers

 Alaska Agriculture Day:

 To celebrate Alaska Agriculture Day, FSWCD staff and volunteers support local Ag Day events throughout interior Alaska.
-In 2015, information tables will be set up at the Fairbanks Co-op Market on Tuesday May 5th, and a AK Ag event will take place at the Tanana Valley Farmer's Market on Saturday, May 9th.
+We have supported this event by holding Alaska Agriculture Day events at the Georgeson Botanical Garden as well as providing local teachers with lesson plans to use on this special day.
 We also organize a Chamber of Commerce lunch with speakers from the local agriculture industry, displays, free handouts, and educational materials (and sometimes local 4H kids with their petting zoo animals!).

 Fairbanks Visitor's Industry Charity Walk: